Annieee-Fang/N_Mass_Pendulum/README.md

 - June 8th 2025: Fangfang added the theta-t plot

 - June 9th 2025: Olivia added the descending masses case and debugged for the external force calculation

+- June 11th 2025: Group meeting added the trajectory of the masses in the animation